crazyyy/akreev.net/wp-content/plugins/blog2social/readme.txt

 Schedule all your social media posts in one social media calendar.
 Manage and share all your social media posts right from your WordPress dashboard.

-**#6 Publish and share video posts** -  Publish video files on Youtube and Vimeo and share them on Instagram, Facebook, Twitter, Pinterest and TikTok
+**#6 Share and schedule video posts** -  Share your videos on YouTube, Vimeo, Instagram, Facebook, Twitter, Pinterest, TikTok and LinkedIn.
+Share Reels on Facebook and Instagram.
+Schedule your videos to post them at your convenience.

 Save valuable time by managing your complete **social media content right from your WordPress dashboard.**